florarobotica/IGP-for-Grasshopper/README.md

 # IGP-for-Grasshopper
 Grasshopper implementation of Integrated Growth Projection setup, using 3D VMC and Biomorpher

-(Installation instructions, examples files, and other information will be added soon.)
+(Installation instructions, examples files, and other information will be added by the end of April 2018.)